isaacwilliams/losing-games-blog/src/pages/2018-12-14-gods/index.md

 #### Domain

 This is what the god has control over within its realm.
-Gods have a great interest in the control and preservation of the things within it's domain.
-This also is a guide as to form of the god's blessings and wrath.
+Gods have a great interest in the control and preservation their domain.
+This is also a guide as to form of the god's blessings and wrath.

 #### Rituals